 Under our Articles of Incorporation, our board of directors is authorized to issue up to 50,000,000 shares of preferred stock, of which none are issued and outstanding as of the date of this Annual Report.
 Also, our board of directors, without shareholder approval, may determine the price, rights, preferences, privileges and restrictions, including voting rights, of those shares.
 If the board causes shares of preferred stock to be issued, the rights of the holders of our common stock could be adversely affected.
 The board's ability to determine the terms of preferred stock and to cause its issuance, while providing desirable flexibility in connection with possible acquisitions and other corporate purposes, could have the effect of making it more difficult for a third party to acquire a majority of our outstanding voting stock.
-Preferred shares issued by the board of directors could include voting rights, or even super voting rights, which could shift the ability to control the company to the holders of the preferred stock.
-Preferred shares could also have conversion rights into shares of common stock which could negatively affect the market for our common stock.
-In addition, preferred shares would have preference in the event of liquidation of the Company, which means that the holders of preferred shares would be entitled to receive the net assets of the Company distributed in liquidation before the common stock holders receive any distribution of the liquidated assets.
+Preferred shares issued by the board of directors could also have conversion rights, or even super voting rights, which could shift the ability to control the company to the holders of the preferred stock.
+Preferred shares could also have conversion rights into shares of common stock at a discount to the market price of the Company, which means that the holders of preferred shares would be entitled to receive the net assets of the Company distributed in liquidation before the common stock holders receive any distribution of the liquidated assets.
 We have no current plans to issue any shares of preferred stock.